 Dubai Zoon Jumeirah 1

 Dubai Zoo in Jumeirah 1 is a beautiful place.
 The entire Jumeirah district is considered the best and most elite district in Dubai.
-There are a lot of villas around the Zoo of Dubai, and the street is known for High Fashion Street.
+There are a lot of villas around the Zoo of Dubai, and the street is known as High Fashion Street.
 You are also never too far away from Jumeirah’s open beach.

 Animals in Dubai Zoo

 Big cats have always been a favorite for all Zoo goers.
-Somehow their majesty, masculinity, and humongous power attract people a lot.
+Somehow their majesty, masculinity, and tremendous power attract people a lot.
 Dubai Zoo is no exception.
 The wild cat area is located farthest from the entry gate.
 It is not very big, and you will see the largest gathering of people near that area.
 Lions and Tigers, including the white tiger from Russia, are found here.